 7. Central heating a.
-Is there a central heating system in your property? ⊠ Yes (Note: a partial central heating system is one which does not heat all the main rooms of the property - □ No the main living room, the bedroom(s), the hall and the bathroom).
-Partial If you have answered yes or partial - what kind of central heating is there?
+Is there a central heating system in your property?
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+Yes / Ne / Partial If you have answered yes / partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating g system installed? prior to moving in (ii) Do you have a maintenance contract for the central heating system? ☐ Yes If you have answered yes, please give details of the company with which you have a maintenance contract: □ No (iii) When was your maintenance agreement last renewed?
-(Please and year). provide the month 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ☐ Yes less than 10 years old? ⊠ No 9.
+Combi boiler If you have answered yes, please answer the three questions below: b.
+When was your central heating system or partial central heating system installed?
+15 years ago C. Do you have a maintenance contract for the central heating system?
+Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: Mcroberts heating and plumbing d.
+When was your maintenance agreement last renewed?
+(Please provide the month and year).
+Ongoing as a company owner is a friend 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+Yes / No 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-Yes your property wille you have owned it: ⊠ No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yes and the diameter of the second ☐ No b.
-Are you aware of the existence of asbestos in your property? ☐ Yes

-If you have answered yes, please give details: □ No
+Yes / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
+Yes / Ne b.
+Are you aware of the existence of asbestos in your property?
+Yes / No If you have answered yes, please give details: